VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 ## 4. Assumptions/Bugs
 - Few names which matches with english language Adjectives or nouns doesn't get redacted for example in name Christian Varshitha, only Varshitha gets redacted.
 Jasmine is not considered as name by the nltk module.
 - My code can only detect US mailing addresses.
 Addresses from other countries can't be detected with this code.
+- When digit and months full name comes then only first 3 alphabets of months get redacted.
+Ex from 16 November only 16 Nov gets redacted.
+- Few surnames

 ## **Steps to Run project0**